✦ Discern the Spirit ✦

 View Full Score →

-Fatherhood as the Central Virtue
+Fatherhood as the Central Heroic Virtue

 The Theology of Perseverance

 Gardner's perseverance is remarkable and the film depicts it without sentimentality.
-He is not rescued by luck or a kind stranger — he outworks everyone around him through a period of sustained, grinding difficulty.
+He is not rescued by luck — he outworks everyone through sustained, grinding difficulty.
+James 1:3-4 teaches that testing produces perseverance, and perseverance must finish its work to make us complete.
+Gardner's arc enacts this principle with unusual fidelity.
 The film's climax, where he learns he has been hired and weeps on the street, is earned by two hours of watching him refuse to quit.

 Content Profile